Brigadoon (film): Plot

 Back in New York City, Tommy can think only of Fiona.
 Unable even to talk with his fiancée, Tommy ends his relationship with her and calls Jeff, telling him to get the first flight back to Scotland.
 He and Jeff return to the same spot where they were lost, though Jeff reminds him again the village will not be there.
-But suddenly Tommy sees lights start to appear through the mist and runs toward them.
+However, suddenly Tommy sees lights start to appear through the mist and runs toward them.
 Brigadoon reappears and Tommy gets to the foot of the bridge to see Mr. Lundie half-awake on the other side saying: "Tommy, lad, you!
 My, my, you must really love her.
 You woke me up."
 Tommy seems stunned that Brigadoon has been brought back, but Mr. Lundie reminds him: "I told ye, if you love someone deeply enough, anything is possible ... even miracles."

 Tommy then runs across the bridge and reunites with Fiona as the village fades back into the mist.